-The Appin Entrepreneurship Prize has been established this year to encourage and support the development of entrepreneurial ideas and concepts.
-The competition is open to Edinburgh Napier students and graduates who have participated in the 'Starting a new Business' module and would like to explore the possibility or take the next steps in launching their business idea.
+The competition is open to Edinburgh Napier students undertaking modules at the Business School who would like to explore the possibility or take the next steps in launching their business idea.
+Individuals and teams welcome

 About the award.

 Damien O'Looney and Bing Li, two trailblazing entrepreneurs who met whilst studying Entrepreneurship and Marketing at Edinburgh Napier, have recently bestowed an award to recognise Edinburgh Napier innovators and entrepreneurs.

 The Appin Entrepreneurship award provides Edinburgh Napier with sustained ability to celebrate and recognise outstanding student and graduate entrepreneurs each year.